jslater89/OpenTafl/README.txt

       against the throne
 - Fix some crashes and bugs in variant editor relating to very large numbers of taflmen
+- Fix potential crashes in OpenTafl with very large numbers of taflmen
 - Allow variant editor to design 19x19 boards

 v0.4.6.4b (released 04/23/17):